 Talk about a goose that lays golden eggs, today,

-Google’s total market capitalization is around $360 BILLION dollars.
+Google’s (now) parent company's total market capitalization is over $600 BILLION dollars.
 Based

 on its subsequent success, Google is considered the 2nd most

 successful startup company of all time by market capitalization, revenue,

 growth and cultural impact.
 Apple is #1 if you’re curious, but that’s not

 Andy Bechtolsheim is now a poster child for Angel

 investment success, with several homeruns to his credit.
 However, to date,